csc-training/hip-programming/optimization/03-trace/README.md

 # Tracing with rocprof

-In this exercise your task is to trace execution of `streams.cpp` exercise solution.
+In this exercise your task is to trace execution of `streams/02-concurrency` exercise solution.

 Rocprof can be used to trace HIP API calls, among others, with option